Emotionally Upset? 20 Ways to Defeat Negative Feelings

-And the same is true of negative feelings directed not toward another but yourself.
-For if you “run” with them, they’re likely to run over you.
+The same is true of negative feelings directed not toward another but yourself.
+If you “run” with these feelings, they’re likely to run over you.

-1. BREATHE—AND RELAX YOURSELF.
-Your whole body tightens up when some perceived “assault” on your sensibilities catapults you into fight-flight mode.
+1. Breathe—and Relax.
+Your whole body tightens up when some perceived “assault” on your sensibilities catapults you into the fight-flight mode.
 In particular, your breathing speeds up and becomes constricted.
-So as soon as you’re aware that something negative is strongly resonating within you, take several slow, deep breaths—possibly while repeating to yourself the word “calm” or “relax”.
+As soon as you’re aware that something negative is strongly resonating within you, take several slow, deep breaths—possibly while repeating to yourself the word “calm” or “relax.”

 When something throws you off balance, it’s critical that you “re-center” yourself.
-Emotions are best experienced to a mild or moderate degree, so when your upset reaches an 8, 9, or 10, it’s urgent that you lower its intensity.
-And slowing down your breathing represents an ideal first step.
+Emotions are best experienced to a moderate degree, so when your upset reaches an 8, 9, or 10, it’s urgent that you lower its intensity.
+Slowing down your breathing represents an ideal first step.

-Obviously, whatever else you can do to relax yourself in the face of something experienced as deeply disturbing will also help you regain self-control.
-So, might you be able to visualize a tranquil scene—say lying peacefully on a private beach, while the sun and warm breeze soothes your whole body and, additionally, all your other senses are brought into play.
-So, imagine yourself “sifting” the fine granules of sand, smelling the sea salt and fresh air, and hearing the pleasantly rhythmic sound of the surf.
+Obviously, whatever else you can do to relax will also help you regain self-control.
+Try to visualize a tranquil scene—lying peacefully on a private beach, while the sun and warm breeze soothe your whole body.
+Additionally, all your other senses are brought into play.
+Imagine yourself “sifting” the fine granules of sand, smelling the sea salt and fresh air, and hearing the pleasantly rhythmic sound of the surf.
 The more successfully you can fantasize yourself in such an idyllic environment, the sooner you can more positively reconceive a situation that immediately left you feeling furious, helpless, or dejected.

-2. IDENTIFY AND CHALLENGE THE THOUGHTS UNDERLYING YOUR UPSET.
+2. Identify and Challenge the Thoughts Underlying Your Upset.
 Typically, what causes you to emotionally overreact are beliefs that are exaggerated or distorted.
-So ask yourself:
+Ask yourself:

-(a) Am I reducing this person who so disturbed me to a two-dimensional label?
-Can I force myself [and you may really need to force yourself!] to find some positive traits in them that would help me regard them in a more favorable light—and so mitigate my animosity toward them?
+- Am I reducing this person who so disturbed me to a two-dimensional label?
+Can I force myself to find some positive traits in them that would help me regard them in a more favorable light—mitigating my animosity toward them?

-(b) Am I mindreading?—that is, am I attributing the worst possible motives to their behavior—maybe because it makes my reaction to them feel that much more righteous and justified?
+- Am I mind-reading?
+Am I attributing the worst possible motives to their behavior—maybe because it makes my reaction to them feel that much more righteous and justified?

-(c) Am I “fortune telling”?—that is, making a prediction that they’ll always and forever disappoint me, ’cause they’re so disappointing me now?
-And is this deduction (or sweeping generalization) really all that reasonable? [for such forecasting is guaranteed to make you feel more upset]
+- Am I “fortunetelling”?
+Making a prediction that they’ll always and forever disappoint me because they’re so disappointing me now?
+And is this deduction really reasonable?

-(d) Am I magnifying or catastrophizing the seriousness—or severity—of what just happened, or what was just said to me, making my so-heated reaction “over the top” as well? [and finally]
+- Am I magnifying or catastrophizing the seriousness—or severity—of what just happened, or what was just said to me, making my so-heated reaction “over the top” as well?

 Inasmuch as your feelings link directly to your thoughts, when your emotions start to overwhelm your better judgment, you need to take a step back and explore the rationality of these thoughts, earnestly attempting to "adjust" them.